openhab/openhab-addons/bundles/org.openhab.binding.openthermgateway/README.md

 More information on the OpenTherm Gateway device can be found at http://otgw.tclcode.com/

-This binding is still in development.
-Please visit https://github.com/ArjenKorevaar/openhab2-openthermgateway-binary to download the lastest compiled test version.

-Comments can be submitted to the openHAB community topic at https://community.openhab.org/t/39160
+Comments on this binding can be submitted to the openHAB community topic at https://community.openhab.org/t/39160

 ## Supported Things